 I started my career on the traditional path, providing psychotherapy to individuals and couples.
 But, in session after session, the same problem kept coming up: Sex.
 Clients talked about dysfunction related to sex or problems with intimacy and I had no way to help them.
 So I decided to find a way, ultimately becoming a sex therapist.
 The types of therapy I’d previously employed were helpful but limited in their depth.
-When I discovered hypnotherapy, I realized the power it held in allowing me to dive deeper into the psyche and find the main cause, such as attachments related to unresolved conflict, sexual dysfunction, anxiety, depression, grief, trauma, or addiction.
+When I discovered EMDR, I realized the power it held in allowing me to dive deeper and find the main cause, such as attachments related to unresolved conflict, sexual dysfunction, anxiety, depression, grief, trauma, or addiction.
 I now employ it regularly; getting to the root of the problem allows us to discover the root of the solution.
 As a result, clients are able to move forward in their life, no longer feeling stuck in the past.
 They’re ready to grow.

 What should someone know about working with you?